Internet Engineering Task Force: Meetings

-The first IETF meeting was attended by 21 US Federal Government-funded researchers on 16 January 1986.
+The first IETF meeting was attended by 21 US federal government-funded researchers on 16 January 1986.
 It was a continuation of the work of the earlier GADS Task Force.
 Representatives from non-governmental entities (such as gateway vendors) were invited to attend starting with the fourth IETF meeting in October 1986.
 Since that time all IETF meetings have been open to the public.

 Initially, the IETF met quarterly, but from 1991, it has been meeting three times a year.
 The initial meetings were very small, with fewer than 35 people in attendance at each of the first five meetings.
 The maximum attendance during the first 13 meetings was only 120 attendees.
-This occurred at the 12th meeting held during January 1989.
-These meetings have grown in both participation and scope a great deal since the early 1990s; it had a maximum attendance of 2,810 at the December 2000 IETF held in San Diego, California.
-Attendance declined with industry restructuring during the early 2000s, and is currently around 1,200.
+This occurred at the twelfth meeting, held during January 1989.
+These meetings have grown in both participation and scope a great deal since the early 1990s; it had a maximum attendance of 2810 at the December 2000 IETF held in San Diego, California.
+Attendance declined with industry restructuring during the early 2000s, and is currently around 1200.

-The location for IETF meetings vary greatly.
-A list of past and future meeting locations can be found on the IETF meetings page.
+The locations for IETF meetings vary greatly.
+A list of past and future meeting locations is on the IETF meetings page.
 The IETF strives to hold its meetings near where most of the IETF volunteers are located.
-For many years, the goal was three meetings a year, with two in North America and one in either Europe or Asia, alternating between them every other year.
-The current goal is to hold three meetings in North America, two in Europe and one in Asia during a two-year period.
-However, corporate sponsorship of the meetings is also an important factor and the schedule has been modified from time to time in order to decrease operational costs.
+IETF meetings are held three times a year, with one meeting each in Asia, Europe and North America.
+An occasional exploratory meeting is held outside of those regions in place of one of the other regions.

 The IETF also organizes hackathons during the IETF meetings.
 The focus is on implementing code that will improve standards in terms of quality and interoperability.

+Birds of a feather

+In an IETF context, BoF (birds of a feather) can refer to: